 tuvuga Healthcare Advisors: With their experienced leadership and insights into and influences on the Healthcare industry, tuvuga Healthcare Groups advisors, provide invaluable counsel and assistance to tuvuga management in understanding the global challenges and needs, helping tuvuga navigate and establish lasting and beneficial business relationships.

-tuvuga also, understands the influence of the Millennial and Z generations in bridging local and international gaps. tuvuga's first mission was to assemble a group for the Initiative in Africa.
+Millennial Advisors: tuvuga also, understands the influence of the Millennial and Z generations in bridging local and international gaps. tuvuga's important mission was to assemble a group of Millennial Advisors for our Initiative in Africa.

 In the political realm, Seffrin has transformed ACS into one of the world’s most progressive public health organizations and a leading advocacy organization.
 He spearheaded the creation of ACS CAN, the society’s nonprofit, nonpartisan advocacy affiliate.
 He currently serves on the White House Advisory Group on Prevention, Health Promotion, and Integrative and Public Health, as well as the Advisory Committee to the Director of the U.S. Centers for Disease Control and Prevention, a Secretary-level appointment.

 Seffrin is a past president of the Geneva-headquartered Union for International Cancer Control (UICC), the first globally-oriented cancer non-governmental organization (NGO), and has served as chairman of the board of Independent Sector, the largest coalition of nonprofit groups.
 He also helped to create the National Center for Tobacco-Free Kids (now the Campaign for Tobacco-Free Kids), among his collaborations and affiliations.

 In 1999, Seffrin was selected to be a charter member of C-Change (formerly known as the National Dialogue on Cancer) Steering Committee, which was co-chaired by former President George H.W.
 Bush and former First Lady Barbara Bush.